replicatedhq/replicated-field-labs/README.md

 Resources for running a hands-on field training with KOTS and the KOTS troubleshooting toolset.

+**Why do we offer it?** Provides your team the quickest way to learn our technology.
+If your team decides it is not the right tech, it saves your team time that would otherwise be spent in a time consuming POC.

+**How do we do this?** We provision everything for your team, giving each participant their own environment to learn.
+We can schedule office hours/ onsite workshops to ensure we are there to answer any questions.

+Please let us know when you would like to schedule this!

 For more info, check out the [documentation](./doc).